MihaelIsaev/FluentQuery/README.md

 try FQL().select(all: User.self).execute(on: conn).decode(PublicUser.self)
 ```

+### Custom DateDecodingStrategy

-by default date decoding strategy is `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'` which is compatible with postgres `timestamp`
+By default date decoding strategy is `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'` which is compatible with postgres `timestamp`

-but you can specify custom DateDecodingStrategy like this
+But you can specify custom DateDecodingStrategy like this
 ```swift
 try FQL().select(all: User.self).execute(on: conn).decode(PublicUser.self, dateDecodingStrategy: .secondsSince1970)
 ```